 An average UK home will fit a 3kW system, consisting of ten 300W solar panels, taking up a roof space of 20m2.
 Of course, if your electricity consumption is higher, or you have a larger roof, you might want to look at getting a larger system.

 You will need to consider the space that these solar panels will take up on your roof.
 As we’ve mentioned, a 3kW system takes up around 20m2 of space, but a 4kW system will take up roughly 28m2 worth of space.

 How about home storage?

 A 4kW system should generate around 3,400kWh of electricity over a year.
-If you normally pay 17p for a unit of electricity, this means a saving of almost £600 if you can use it all.
+If you normally pay 32p for a unit of electricity, this means a saving of over £1,000 if you could use it all.

 It’s unlikely that you will use every unit yourself, but you will save £200 every year even if you don’t use a single kWh!
 You can do so with the new government Smart Export Guarantee, whereby you sell unused electricity back to your supplier from the guaranteed 5p per kWh.
 Some utilities offer an enhanced 7.5p per kWh to customers (Octopus Energy), and you could even move to a trading type tariff that allows you to sell your energy for a dynamic amount, with higher prices when the wholesale price of energy is high.

 If you don’t want to send your unused electricity back to the electricity grid, you can have a battery installed that will charge whenever the output of your solar panels is greater than your home’s electricity consumption.
 You can then use the charge stored in this battery to power your home when the solar panels aren’t generating electricity.